 - Wash and drain rice 3-4 times until the water runs less milky (it's ok if it's not completely clear).
 You can wash in the rice cooker bowl or a large mesh strainer

-- Add washed and drained rice to rice cooker
+- Add washed and drained rice to rice cookerΒ

-- Add sauce to rice cooker
+- Add sauce ingredients to rice

-- Add water
+- Add stock or water

 - Once the cooking time is done, mix the rice in a cutting motion to distribute the toppings evenly